aaugustin/myks-gallery/README.rst

 Setup
 =====

 myks-gallery is a pluggable Django application.
-It requires Django ≥ 1.8 and Pillow.
+It requires Django 1.11 (LTS) or 2.0 and Pillow.
 It works with any version of Python supported by Django.

 Architecture
 ------------